-Our studio is the found in the south facing wing of the former Southern California Edison Electric Power Station #3 building.
+Our studio was found in the south facing wing of the former Southern California Edison Electric Power Station #3 building.
 The building was built in 1903 and is registered as a Historic Cultural Landmark by the City of Los Angeles.
-Our studio is rumored to be the transformer room for the original power plant.
+Our studio was rumored to be the transformer room for the original power plant.

 How can I live in The Los Angeles Brewery?

 Live / work spaces are rented / leased on a first come, first served basis.
 But before you inquire, there’s an important professional requirement if you want to live at the Brewery–you must be an artist.

 Some of our neighbors included photographers, painters, sculptors, metal workers, clothing designers, jewelry designers, doll makers, interior designers, belly dancers, trapeze artists, martial artists, commercial designers, graphic artists, stylists, location scouts, chefs, and illustrators.

 If you want to lease a space at The Brewery, call Carlson Industries frequently to inquire as to availability–typically at least once a month.
 The office phone number is (323) 222-3007.

 The typical annual turnover is only 5% so there are seldom many vacancies.
 Lease prices for spaces less than 3,000 square feet are typically $1.00 to $1.25 per square foot.

 The maximum lease length is three years.
 Most spaces in the Brewery are leased in roughed out condition.
 This typically means that you must build out your own kitchen, bathroom, storage spaces as well as provide your own means for heating and cooling the space.

 The floor of our studio was 3,960 square feet, the raised mezzanine deck was approximately 675 square feet, and the fenced patio outside our roll-up door was 1,650 square feet.
 To the peak of the ceiling / roof, our studio was 4 stories tall (unobstructed).